Holden Utility (VG)

-The Holden Utility (VG) is a full-size utility that was produced by the Australian manufacturer Holden from 1990 to 1991.
-It was based upon the Holden Commodore VN) released in 1988, and was the first utility in Holden's Commodore range.
+The Holden Utility (VG) is a full-size coupé utility produced by Australian manufacturer Holden from 1990 to 1991.
+It was based upon the Holden Commodore (VN), it was the first utility in the Commodore range and the first Holden Utility since 1984.
 It was not badged as part of the Commodore range.

 It was replaced by the Holden Ute VP in January 1992.

 Overview

-Holden had been without a locally designed utility since the demise of the WB series of light commercials in 1984.
-In the later years of this decade, the Japanese-made Isuzu-sourced Rodeo had been Holden's offering in this market, and it wasn't until the introduction of the new Commodore VN in 1988 that Holden began designing their locally-built replacement.
+Holden had been without a locally designed utility since the demise of the WB series of Holden Utilities in 1984.
+In the later years of this decade, the Japanese-made Isuzu-sourced Rodeo had been Holden's offering in this market, with the introduction of the new VN Commodore in 1988 that Holden began designing their locally-built replacement.

-The VG was built on a lengthened version of the VN chassis (the longest within the Commodore VN / Statesman VQ range), with extra strengthening to cater for the increased payload.
-Unlike every previous Holden ute that had used leaf springs for the rear axle, the VG featured a coil spring rear suspension shared with the VN wagon, fitted with helper springs for its carrying capacity of 720 kg.
-Unlike the previous WB, the new VG did not offer a cab-chassis version with an increased one-tonne payload.
+The VG was built on a lengthened version of the VN chassis, with extra strengthening to cater for the increased payload.
+Unlike every previous Holden Utility that had used leaf springs for the rear axle, the VG featured a coil spring rear suspension shared with the VN wagon, fitted with helper springs for its payload capacity of 720 kg.

-The VG shared the frontal appearance of the VN Commodore but its 2-door cabin featured a raised roofline, marketed as able to accommodate the Akubra hat favoured by many "bushies".
+The VG shared the frontal appearance of the VN Commodore but its 2-door cabin featured a raised roofline.

 The base engine was initially the 3.8L LN3 (or HV6) OHV V6, which was replaced in November with the revised L27 (or EV6) version of the engine.
 The HEC 5000i V8 was available as an option for the Ute S only.
 Buyers had the choice of either a 4-speed automatic or 5-speed manual available for both the V6 and V8 engines.
+The VG Utility was also exported to New Zealand.

 Models

 Buyers had a choice of two models, the base Utility or the sportier Utility S. Unlike the VN sedan, a SS model was not available in the VG range, nor was the VG produced as a Toyota Lexcen.

-Total production of all models was 5690 vehicles.
+Total production of all models was 5,690 vehicles.